Basic Policy

 Effectiveness of the Board of Directors: Evaluation Results

-In accordance with Article 23 of the Guidelines, the Board of Directors (“BoD”), on an annual basis, analyzes and evaluates the effectiveness of the Board, considers and implements measures to improve any issues identified, and then discloses an overview of the results in a timely, appropriate manner.
-In the fiscal year ended March 31, 2023, aiming to apply the results of the evaluations toward enhancing the BoD's functions, the BoD confirmed efforts to address issues recognized in previous evaluations, reorganized the evaluation items on the survey and implemented interviews with certain directors, and assessed and analyzed the reasons and underlying factors behind differences in the recognition of issues.
-The results of this process are reported below.
+In the fiscal year ended March 31, 2024, aiming to apply the results of the evaluations toward enhancing the BoD’s functions, the BoD confirmed efforts to address issues recognized in previous evaluations, reorganized the evaluation items on the survey and expanded the scope of interviews with directors, and assessed and analyzed the reasons and underlying factors behind differences in the recognition of issues.

 Methods of evaluation and analysis